mlanin/iris-middlewares/requests-validator/README.md

 	News
 }

+// Type of the request. "json" or "form".
+// Used to resolve field name from the request struct's tags. func (r *PostAPINews) Type() string {
+	return "json"
+}

 // Validate request.
 // As you see, validation logic can be anything you want. func (r *PostNews) Validate(ctx *iris.Context) error {